IDAES/idaes-pse/docs/logging.rst

 The model logger is used to provide a standard way to produce log messages from user models that are not part of the ``idaes`` package.
-The logger name has "idaes.model" prepended to the name provided by the user.
+The logger name has ``idaes.model`` prepended to the name provided by the user.
 This is convenient because it provides a way to use a standard configuration system for user model loggers.
-The name the user can choose any name they like for these loggers.
+The user can choose any name they like for these loggers.

 .. autofunction:: getModelLogger